toliaqat/xenon-wiki/REST-API.md

 how  Xenon maps  the well  known HTTP  verbs to  service state  update and lifecycle actions.

+## Documentation / Discovery

+See the /template utility suffix, available on all service instances.
+In addition, the runtime provides dynamic generation of Swagger UI descriptors.
+See the [SwaggerDescriptorService](./SwaggerDescriptorService)

 ## Utility services, per instance

 Xenon starts a utility service  for every service instance.
 The utility